jmce22/pands-problem-sheet/README.md

     Commit and push a file to the problem sheet (repository) called helloworld.py.
     This file should contain a python program that displays Hello World! when it is run.

-The first week's homework involved installing the software required for the module, getting set up on github and creating two repositories on there; one for uploading practice work from weekly labs, and another for the 'pands problem sheets' which form part of the assessment for the module.
+The first week's task involved installing the software required for the module, getting set up on github and creating two repositories on there; one for uploading practice work from weekly labs, and another for the 'pands problem sheets' which form part of the assessment for the module.

 I found I needed to follow the lecturers instructions carefully to get my machine set up on github and to correctly push code from my machine on to github, but once I got set up I found it very user-friendly.